HOUSE RULES printer-friendly version | print all rules

 The daily Order of Business shall be posted in the House website and, as far as practicable, sent through electronic mail to the Members one (1) hour before the commencement of session.

-Section 72.
+Section 73.
 Call to Order.
-The Speaker shall open the session by calling the House to order.
-At the start of every session, the National Anthem shall be sung followed by a silent prayer or by an invocation by a Member designated by the Speaker.
+The Speaker shall call the House to order.
+After calling the House to order, the National Anthem shall be sung followed by an invocation by a Member designated by the Speaker or by a silent prayer.

-Section 73.
+Section 74.
 Roll Call.
-The names of Members shall be called alphabetically by surnames upon every roll call.
-When two or more Members have the same surnames, the full name of each shall be called.
-If there are two (2) Members with the same names and surnames, their legislative districts or party-list affiliations shall also be called together with their full names.
+The names of Members shall be called by surnames alphabetically.
+When two (2) or more Members have the same surnames, the full name of each shall be called.
+If there are two (2) or more Members with the same names and surnames, their legislative districts or party-list affiliations shall also be called.

-Section 74.
+Section 75.
 Quorum.
 A majority of all the Members of the House shall constitute a quorum.
 The House shall not transact business without a quorum.
-A Member who questions the existence of a quorum shall not leave the Session Hall until the question is resolved or acted upon, otherwise, the question shall be deemed abandoned.
+A Member who questions the existence of a quorum shall not leave the session hall until the question is resolved or acted upon, otherwise, the question shall be deemed abandoned.

-If those voting on the question and those who are present but abstain from voting should, together, constitute a majority of the House, the Speaker shall declare that a quorum is present, and pending questions shall be resolved as the majority of those voting shall decide.
+If those voting on the question and those who are present but abstain from or do not participate in the voting should, together, constitute a majority of the House, the Speaker shall declare that a quorum is present, and pending questions shall be resolved as the majority of those voting shall decide.
 Thereupon, further proceedings under the call shall be dispensed with.

 - Unfinished Business.
 This is business being considered by the House at the time of its last adjournment.
 Its consideration shall be resumed until it is disposed of.